Unity-Technologies/ml-agents/docs/Tutorial-Custom-Trainer-Plugin.md

 ```

-You should implement `update` function:
+You should implement `update` function following interface:

 ```python